kensanata/just-halberds/Knives.md

 ### Gifts and boons

-**Talent**: With every year that passes, you get to gain new skills.
+**Talent**: With every year that passes, you get to gain new talents.
-Naturally you’re just not focusing on a single skill.
+Naturally you’re just not focusing on a single talent.
 The year is long, after all.
 This is why you get to pick an appropriate table to roll on during the winter phase.
-You’ll get one of the skills on the list, but chance still plays a role.
+You’ll get one of the talents on the list, but chance still plays a role.

 **Weapon**: Join a militia and get a spear to fight with.
 Go to war